 The Group is committed to conducting lawful and ethical business practices and zero tolerance for unethical or illegal conduct.
 To ensure our behavior and communications are aligned, we encourage employees, suppliers and stakeholders to report any illegal or unacceptable behavior or non-compliance with the Groups Code of Ethics and the Anti-Bribery and Anti-Corruption Policy.

-Whistleblowing practice is encouraged and is open to any employee, supplier or third-party, with the assurance that any report will be properly investigated and treated with confidentiality.
+Whistleblowing practice is encouraged and is open to any employees, suppliers or third-parties, with the assurance that any report will be properly investigated and treated with confidentiality.

-In the financial year ended 31 March 2021, Asia Brands was not subject to any occurrence of non-compliance with any regulatory requirements.
+In FYE 2022, Asia Brands was not subject to any occurrence of non-compliance with any regulatory requirements.